Open fires, including campfires and backyard burning, are prohibited. Please check BC Wildfire Service for updates and follow all restrictions.

 A cornerstone of Nanaimo’s sports scene, the Clippers are a junior ice hockey club in the British Columbia Hockey League, playing at Frank Crane Arena since 1972.
 They’re known for intense home crowds and developing players who go on to college and pro programs.

-• Mascot / colours: Orange, black, white
+• Colours: Orange, black, white

 • Fun fact: The Clippers have a passionate fan base that fills Frank Crane for weekend games and playoff pushes.